zzywysm/nixpkgs/doc/languages-frameworks/haskell.section.md

 `dontHaddock drv`
 : Sets `doHaddock` to `false` for `drv`.
-Useful if the build of a package is failing because of e. g. a syntax error in the Haddock documentation.
+Useful if the build of a package is failing because of e.g. a syntax error in the Haddock documentation.

 `doHyperlinkSource drv`
 : Sets `hyperlinkSource` to `true` for `drv`.